marcodpt/ring/README.md

  - [Hyperapp](https://github.com/jorgebucaran/hyperapp) achieves static
 `actions` by placing them outside the `app`.
 Which in my opinion breaks the paradigm of a pure, internal execution environment.
- - It is difficult to know the `state` inside dispatch calls in [Raj](https://github.com/andrejewski/raj).
- - It's hard to know the `state` within dispatch calls when it involves concurrent asynchronous calls both in [Raj](https://github.com/andrejewski/raj) and in [Hyperapp](https://github.com/jorgebucaran/hyperapp).
+ - It's hard to know the `state` within `dispatch` calls when it involves concurrent asynchronous calls both in [Raj](https://github.com/andrejewski/raj) and in [Hyperapp](https://github.com/jorgebucaran/hyperapp).